 Using a Design-Build team will save you time because they can get the job site ready as the design progresses, and even some construction can begin during the design phase.
 You’ll still have all the same quality standards as you would in other methods, but by overlapping construction and design, the job will get done faster.

 Don’t rush the planning process.
 Designing is an organic process that needs constant communication and feedback between all the parties involved.
-Changing things while they are still on paper is cheaper than doing it once building starts.
-So take your time when planning the house, and avoid jumping into the building stage before you’re ready.
+Changing things while they are still on paper is cheaper than doing it once construction starts.
+So take your time planning and designing and avoid jumping into the building stage before you’re ready.

 Check references and licensing.
 Do this for any professionals you need to hire.
 We have an article that gives you tips on how to find the right team